JorawarSingh09/capstone-project-9900h16aaa/Work Diaries/Yifan Dai/Weekly Diary.md

 - Start to learn about different project topics

 ## Week 2
--  and form a new team
+- Join and form a new team
 - Decide the designated project topic
 - Learn some basic ideas about ESG
 - Join the GitHub classroom and Jira